eorland/ts_generator/README.md

 A few things here: the product naming conventions are always [*product name*] *in* [*colorway*], and note how the description focuses on the durability of the product, its history within the company, and the wide variety of the product's use cases.
 I won't pretend that these sentiments are exclusive to just Taylor Stitch's marketing, but I've found that the tone and consistency of these product descriptions make for what could be a fun modeling problem.
 Put more broadly: *with enough examples, is it possible to train a NLP model to generate fake marketing descriptions in same writing style?*

 In addition to the consistent product names and descriptions, Taylor Stitch's website made gathering product descriptions to be relatively easy.
 They have a very accessible [archive](https://www.taylorstitch.com/collections/mens-archive?sorted=best-selling-sales-count) of nearly 1,000 of their products, and otherwise a simple website to scrape.
-With just a few URLs, I was able to scrape all the info I needed and create nearly 1,200 training examples from old and in-stock products alike.
+With just a few URLs, I was able to scrape all the info I needed to create nearly 1,200 training examples from old and in-stock products alike.
 I've made my current version of the training data file available in ```ref_files/product_info.csv```; the original script I used to create this file is titled ```info_scrape.py``` and I created an interactive notebook which allows for regular updates of the training data, titled ```update_text_file.ipynb```

 ## Model Info and Examples